The JourneyTowards light

 10:00 am – Divine Liturgy (With Metropolitan Nicolea)

 The Autumn Patron Saints Feast-Day of Our Holy Trinity Romanian Orthodox Church in Philadelphia

-On Wednesday, October 21, 2020, the community of the Romanian Orthodox Parish of the Holy Trinity in Philadelphia celebrates the autumn patron saints feast-day: the Holy Transylvanian Martyrs and Confessors of Orthodoxy.
+Annually, on October 21, the community of the Romanian Orthodox Parish of the Holy Trinity in Philadelphia celebrates the autumn patron saints feast-day: the Holy Transylvanian Martyrs and Confessors of Orthodoxy.

 Matins will begin at 9:00 AM, and the Holy and Divine Liturgy at 10:00 AM.

 Our Romanian brethren from the Descent of the Holy Spirit Orthodox Church in Elkins Park, PA, led by the Rev. Father Sabin Pop, as well as other Orthodox priests and believers from churches in and around Philadelphia, are invited.

 On the re-consecration of our church, in 2015, a decision was made that the feast of the Holy Transylvanian Martyrs (October 21) should become the second patron saints feast-day of the church.
 It is a tribute that today’s generation of Romanians in Philadelphia pays to the founders of the Romanian community in Northern Liberties, all Romanian immigrants from Transylvania and Banat, who, at the beginning of the 20th century, could no longer endure the “benefits” of the Austro-Hungarian occupation and had to leave the lands of their dear homeland and emigrate to America.